mohammedkibria/521Project/README.md

 # 521Project
-Visual Analysis for Kobe, MJ, and Lebron
+Visual Analysis for Kobe, MJ, and Lebron Statistics

 A constant debate amongst NBA fans is who is ‘better’ at basketball, Michael Jordan?
 Kobe Bryant?
 Or Lebron James?
 Being a huge basketball fan myself, and not particularly bias towards